How to Dress for a Through Hike: Best Clothes to Wear on a Thru hike

 Going on your first through hike or maybe just researching for your next?
 Either way you will need to dress appropriately.
-The elements and the act of hiking can be demanding on the human body and, surprising, cloths can be a big part of staying in the game.
+The elements and the act of hiking can be demanding on the human body and, surprising, clothes can be a big part of staying in the game.
 Not any cloths will do.
 The right cloths will keep you warm, comfortable, and keep your confidence up.

 Before we get started I would like to point out we have made more in-depth articles about dressing for cold conditions (links down below) if you want something more to read.